Ryan Babel speaks out on Galatasaray transfer talk | Goal.com

 Galatasaray leading race to sign Babel

-Ryan Babel has admitted that he is tempted by the prospect of joining Galatasary after being released by Fulham.
+Ryan Babel has admitted that he is tempted by the prospect of joining Galatasaray after being released by Fulham.

 With Fulham not retaining his services following their relegation from the Premier League, the Netherlands international is looking for a new club.